MarkFongAU/react-pubgstats/README.md

 Pubgstats is a website that displays statistics of Player's Unknown Battleground.
 The project is build with ReactJS.

-TO run the application run `npm install` and `npm start` and access the web application via `http://localhost:3000`
+To run the application run `npm install` and `npm start` and access the web application via `http://localhost:3000`